zuozhenggh/learning-library/data-management-library/goldengate/ggs-to-ogg/create/create.md

 * Review the OCI GoldenGate deployment details
 * Access the OCI GoldenGate deployment console
 * Register the source and target databases
-* Enable the ggadmin user and supplemental logging
+* Enable the GGADMIN user and supplemental logging

 ### Prerequisites